guillesanz21/Emaily/README.md

 1. Joining the react architecture with express in development and in production environments.
 2. Paying with the Stripe library.
 3. Sending a bunch of emails from the app.
-4. Working in development and production environments.
+4. Working in both development and production environments.